 - Tertiary – The tertiary structure is the final 3-dimensional shape acquired by the polypeptide chains under the attractive and repulsive forces of the different R-groups of each amino acid.
 This is a coiled structure that is very necessary for protein functions.

 - Quaternary – This structure is exhibited only by those proteins which have multiple polypeptide chains combined to form a large complex.
 The individual chains are then called subunits.

-- Digestion – Digestion is carried out by the digestive enzymes which are basically proteinaceous in nature.
+- Digestion – The digestive enzymes, which are primarily proteinaceous in origin, carry out digestion.

-- Cellular communication – Cells communicate with other cells and the external environment via receptors present on the surface of cells.
+- Cellular communication – Through receptors on their surface, cells can communicate with other cells and the outside world.
 These receptors are made of proteins.

 - Act as a messenger – These proteins serve as chemical messengers that facilitate communication among cells, tissues, and organs.

 Also refer: Biomolecules

 Learn more about Proteins, their types, sources, importance and other related topics at BYJU’S Biology